Online, Virtual and Classroom Courses

 Jason Mordecai

-What are the NEBOSH Certificate exams?
+What are NEBOSH General Certificate Exams? | GNC1/GIC1 Pass Marks

-The new OBE is taken online and opens up a world of opportunity for those looking to get NEBOSH qualified.
-With the use of an online exam portal, you're now able to complete your entire course from the safety and comfort of your own home.
+The NEBOSH General Certificate has an Open Book Exam (OBE), which is taken online and opens up a world of opportunity for those looking to get NEBOSH qualified.
+With the use of an online exam portal, you are able to complete your entire course from the comfort of your own home or office.

 The NEBOSH General Certificate (2018 specification) has 2 assessments: